x

 A forklift operator at the Midwest Food Bank drops off a load of food meant for Hurricane Helene survivors in North Carolina, Thursday, Oct.
 3, 2024.

-So far, they have sent 13 truckloads down.
+So far, Midwest Food Bank has sent 13 truckloads down.
 This recent one is in partnership with Grace Church and Care Center in Noblesville.

 "It's a great way to provide support and be of help to those people that are hurting right now,” Luhigo said.